justinhelmer/backbone-node-boilerplate/README.md

 $> grunt
 ```

-Normally, this will first run `build:dist`, then run `build:dev`, where `dev` and `dist` are build modes.
-However, at this time, only `dev` build is enabled, so `grunt` is an alias for `grunt build:dev`
+This will run `grunt build:dev`, where `dev` is the build mode build modes.

 The two build modes, `dev` and `dist`, can be differentiated as followed:

 - `dev` is faster, and will automatically launch a local web server and node server to make API requests.
+It also launches additional dev tools (see below).

 ```shell